Eleahloucks/innsite/README.md

 - seed.py: Creates users, locations, amenities, galleries, reveiews etc.

 <img width="1325" alt="Screen Shot 2022-10-16 at 2 49 39 PM" src="https://user-images.githubusercontent.com/62408100/196059932-70f3658b-9a35-4ae4-b774-e58430dde9ee.png">

+#### Bugs
+- currently there is a bug with the booking function on my app.
+I need to update a function in the server and hopefully it will be fixed later this week!